-Character-based Liquid Crystal Display (LCD) (1) is a cheap and popular way of representing application results, short messages, or some other type of information to users.
-The EasyPIC v8 for dsPIC3O development board natively supports 2x16 character LCD module, connected in 4-bit mode.
+Character-based Liquid Crystal Display [LCD] (1) is a cheap and popular way of representing application results, short messages, or some other type of information to users.
+The EasyAVR v8 development board natively supports 2x16 character LCD module, connected in 4-bit mode.
 It offers a dedicated 1x16 pin header (2) that can host a compatible LCD module.
 Each pin of the connector is labeled on the development board and should be connected to the respective pin of the LCD module.

-There are four plastic spacers (3) used to provide physical support for both types of connected displays (LCD and GLCD), ensuring a reliable connection and preventing bending of their pins.
+There are four plastic spacers [3] used to provide physical support for both types of connected displays (LCD and GLCD), ensuring a reliable connection and preventing bending of their pins.